Kangourou wagon: Medium annexes

 At the beginning the semi-trailer was handled by a special tractor with the use of a loading / unloading ramp then during vertical handling it was a crane or a gantry crane after reinforcement of the semi-trailer to the right of the grip by the grippers.

 Situation in Europe

 This combined transport solution has been in operation since the years 1970 throughout Europe.
 But it is not comparable to the rail motorway because it requires a different logistics organization: Handling by specific road tractor or by crane or by gantry, exchange of road tractor at the start and at the arrival.
 In return, it offers a good ratio payload to towed mass: 50% (for a semi-trailer (13.5 m) of 9 tonnes loaded with 25 tonnes of goods) because it is not carrying the tractor unit (approximately 6 t).
-However in the years 2000 the "rolling" road experienced a resurgence of interest (even if this revival is for the moment weak in France) and the traffic of semi-trailers fades in favor of the whole container.
+But in 2000 the "rolling" road experienced a resurgence of interest (even if this revival is for the moment weak in France) and the traffic of semi-trailers fades in favor of the whole container.

 In Germany, the following types are distinguished: